cowboysdude/Pir-Sensor/README.md

    IF you want to change PIR_PIN for some reason:

    You will need to change this to the pin you're using on the pi for your sensor, to make it easy I would just use it the way it's setup.
-   Remember that what the pi reads and what the actual pin number is is not the same.
+   Remember that what the pi reads and what the actual pin number is not the same.

 # FROM PIR SENSOR
     VCC to 5V on either board